The 2024 Naples Winter Wine Festival is pleased to feature 18 talented sommeliers.

 Wine Bar George

-Scott Turnbull originally planned to be a French teacher.
-After graduating from Penn State University with a Bachelor’s Degree in French, he worked for two years in the Rhône Valley as an Assistant English Teacher at the Lycée Gabriel Faure in Tournon sur Rhone, as well as at the Lycée Hotelier de Tain l’Hermitage.
-It was at the Lycée Hotelier where he was able to begin learning about wine while helping the sommelier students describe wines in English.
-After two happy years in France, his visa ran out.
-Luckily, one of the school’s former students was the Head Sommelier at Le Bec-Fin in Philadelphia, and after a quick letter of introduction, Scott was able to trade the classroom for the cellar.
-Two years at Le Bec-Fin were followed by Head Sommelier roles at Seeger’s in Atlanta, then back to Philadelphia to Striped Bass and then the Fountain Restaurant at the Four Seasons Philadelphia.
-In 2012, California came calling, and so he moved west to take over the program at Solage Calistoga, before joining the team at the Restaurant in Meadowood in 2018.
-After the 2020 fires claimed the Restaurant, he joined Winebow in 2021, where he became a Certified Wine Educator, Certified Specialist of Wine and Certified Specialist of Spirits from the Society of Wine Educators.
+Scott originally planned to be a French teacher and taught for several years in the Rhône Valley.
+One of his school’s former students was the head sommelier at Le Bec-Fin in Philadelphia, and after a quick letter of introduction, Scott was able to trade the classroom for the cellar.
+His two years at Le Bec-Fin were followed by head sommelier roles at Seeger’s in Atlanta, as well as the Fountain Restaurant at the Four Seasons Philadelphia.
+He moved west to take over the wine program at Solage Calistoga, before joining the team at The Restaurant at Meadowood in 2018.
+After the 2020 fires claimed the restaurant, he joined Winebow in 2021, where he became a Certified Wine Educator, Certified Specialist of Wine and Certified Specialist of Spirits from the Society of Wine Educators.
 Scott achieved the Master Sommelier title in 2022.

 We are appreciative of the generosity of previous sommeliers who have made this event a success.View Past Sommeliers